SeisSol/SeisSol/Documentation/kinematic.rst

   FileName=’northridge.nrf’
   /

-Download standard rupture format file (northridge.srf) can be found in https://strike.scec.org/scecpedia/Standard_Rupture_Format.
+A description of the standard rupture format can be found at https://strike.scec.org/scecpedia/Standard_Rupture_Format.
-Please note that the SCEC units are different with SeisSol units in some aspect.
+Please note that some variables describing the kinematic model are given in non SI units.

-The fault is divided into 20 grids along the strike and 25 grids along the dip.
-The source time function (STF) of each rectangular elements is given in the file , whose format looks like the following:
+The fault of the Northridge model is divided into 20 point-sources along strike times 25 point-sources along dip.
+This can be seen in the SRF file header, whose format is the following:

 ::

   version (1.0)
   PLANE 1
-  ELON ELAT NSTK NDIP LEN WID STK DIP DTOP SHYP DHYP POINTS 500
+  ELON ELAT NSTK NDIP LEN WID STK DIP DTOP SHYP DHYP POINTS NP
-  LON LAT DEP STK DIP AREA TINIT DT
-  RAKE SLIP1 NT1 SLIP2 NT2 SLIP3 NT3
-  SR1[1] SR1[2] SR1[3] . . .
-SR1[NT1]
-  SR2[1] SR2[2] SR2[3] . . .
-SR2[NT3]
-  SR3[1] SR3[2] SR3[3] . . .
-SR3[NT3]
-  ...

-Explanations for the input file:

-**Line 1**: version

-**Line 2**: Number of fault planes

-**Line 3**:
+With:

 ELON top center longitude
 ELAT top center latitude
 NSTK number of point sources (subfaults) along strike